team-work-tools/team-work-telegram-bot/README.md

-# standup-bot
+# scrum-standup-telegram-bot

 A Telegram bot that helps conduct daily SCRUM standups.

 ## Bot commands

+- `/help` - get the bot description and a list of commands
+- `/start` - the same as `/help`
-- `/subscribe` - subscribes a person that sent the command
+- `/subscribe` - subscribe a person that sent the command
   - when a person is subscribed, the bot knows the person Telegram username
-- `/unsubscribe` - unsubscribes a person that sent the command
+- `/unsubscribe` - unsubscribe a person that sent the command
-- `/unsubscribe_today` - unsubscribes a person that sent the command just for today
 - `/set_standup_time` - set time for sending standup messages
-  - example: `/time 10:00 MSK`
-- `/set_reminder_period` - set the period between reminders (`reminder_period`) to reply to bot messages
-  - example: `/set_reminder_period 2H` - 2 hours
+  - example: `/set_standup_time 10:00`

 ## Bot messages